 You’re great at telling your mom or your bestie about yourself, but during a job interview, it just doesn’t sound as influential, does it?
 A little bit of stuttering here & there?
 Drawing a blank?
 Too many “um”s?
 Talking too fast?

 Are you aware of the different persuasive speaking techniques?
 Having proficiency in these techniques could seriously change your career.
 With less formal presentation and more focus on compelling and persuasive content, you can now deliver your message in a way that is both an engaging experience for the audience and incredibly effective in achieving your goals.

 The Department of Communications at the University of Pittsburg defines “Persuasive Speaking” as

 Persuasive speaking is the type of speaking that most people engage in the most.
 This type of speech can involve everything from arguing about politics to talking about what to eat for dinner.
 Persuasive speaking is very connected to the audience, as the speaker must, in a sense, meet the audience halfway.

-We’ve established that there’s a difference between how persuasive you are during comfortable situations vs the ones where something can actually come of it.
+We’ve established a difference between how persuasive you are during comfortable situations vs. the ones where something can actually come of it.
 We’ve established that 1. you’re not alone & 2. there are good reasons for this.